Redemption at the Puritan's Hand

-Redemption at the Puritan's Hand is the seventh studio album by the Irish pagan metal band Primordial, recorded at Foel Studio, Wales, with producer Chris Fielding and released on April 26, 2011.
+Redemption at the Puritan's Hand is the seventh studio album by Irish extreme metal band Primordial, recorded at Foel Studio, Wales, with producer Chris Fielding and released on April 26, 2011.
 The album charted in Finland (#23), Germany (#31), Sweden (#54) and Switzerland (#90).

 Theme

 When asked to describe the album, vocalist A.A.
 Nemtheanga remarked "this is the 'death' album.
 Plain and simple."
 Averill explained that, while Redemption At The Puritan's Hand is not a concept album, "many of the themes deal with mortality [and] how we deal with it.
 The spiritual structures we place around us to make sense of it.
 Sex, death, procreation and god.
 As we get older our relationship to our lives changes, the realization you will not live forever, the grand plan you hoped to uncover never materializes, food for worms and nothing more."

 Averill used this theme to mount a critique of religious belief, and particularly the notion of spiritual redemption: